The Re-Shot Ending

 Int.
 Carol Anne's Room-Night

 Pat has fallen face down onto the snow- covered floor of the bedroom.
 As she stands up, she notices the whole room is covered with ice.
-Electrical discharges and blue laser-like beams of light flash out of nowhere.
+Electrical discharges and blue laser-like beams of light flash out of the ceiling.
 Pat sees herself reflected in the wall length mirror across the room.
 She turns back to the window, feels it.
 The window is now solid.

 Pat moves slowly across the room.